6 Great Tank Mates for Fire Eels (Compatibility Guide 2023)

 The good news is that if your Fire Eel has a large aquarium, there’s no reason that you can’t add a tank mate, and you have plenty of choices.
 Just ensure that the new tank mate won’t attack your Fire Eel and that they’re not small enough for your Fire Eel to eat!

-If you hit both objectives, your Fire Eel will likely just ignore their new companion, which means you get another fish without the headache or price tag of a new tank!
+If you hit both objectives, your Fire Eel will likely ignore their new companion, and you get another fish without the headache or price tag of a new tank!